 ---

 Web crawlers determine what gets indexed and how often.
-Controlling them affects your [crawl budget](https://developers.google.com/search/docs/crawling-indexing/large-site-managing-crawl-budget), the number of pages Google will crawl on your site in a given timeframe.
+Controlling them affects your [crawl budget](https://developers.google.com/search/docs/crawling-indexing/large-site-managing-crawl-budget): the set of URLs Google can and wants to crawl on your site.
+It also means guiding AI bots to your best content while blocking the ones that scrape it for training.

 Most sites don't need to worry about crawl budget.
-But if you have 10,000+ pages, frequently updated content, or want to block AI training bots, crawler control matters.
+But if you have 10,000+ pages, frequently updated content, or want to control how AI bots consume your data, crawler control matters.

 ## Types of Crawlers